What Hospice Does Not Tell You?

 The third stage, inpatient care, extends its shelter within the nurturing confines of a hospice facility.
 Specialized resources and expertise are readily accessible and cater to complex needs.

-Lastly, as the fourth stage, respite care serves as a temporary respite for caregivers, temporarily admitting patients to a facility, allowing families a moment of respite and rejuvenation.
+Lastly, as the fourth stage, respite care is a temporary respite for caregivers.
+It temporarily admits patients to a facility, allowing families a moment of respite and rejuvenation.

 These stages represent the nuanced symphony of care that hospice offers, harmonizing the diverse needs of patients and their families as they traverse the challenging path toward life’s closure.